|

 Swinton, of course, was Jarman's muse and actress in such films as Caravaggio and

-cinema. |
+Amazon. |

-On either continent, though, Fabulous! is sure to arouse glimmers of recognition
+Fabulous! certainly does arouse glimmers of recognition

 and Don Roos (Happy Endings), and for milestone movies such as Boys Don't Cry

-and the multi award-winning and critically acclaimed Brokeback Mountain. |
+and the multi award-winning and much critically acclaimed Brokeback Mountain. |

 Jake Gyllenhaal and Heath Ledger in Brokeback Mountain.